4.11 Private Child Placing (PCP) or Child Caring (PCC) Agency

 8. Follows the form’s procedural instructions regarding the appropriate signatures, to indicate approval of the child’s placement;

-9. Arranges transportation or transports the child and his/her belongings to the placement on the pre-arranged placement date;
+9. Arranges transportation or transports the child and their belongings to the placement on the pre-arranged placement date;

 1. Health insurance information;